devyadav0399/audio-player/README.md

-# OdioPlayer
+# Audio Player

 Your Ultimate Audio Experience

 ## Project Description

-OdioPlayer is a modern audio player application that demonstrates a seamless integration of backend and frontend technologies.
+Audio Player App is a modern audio player application that demonstrates a seamless integration of backend and frontend technologies.
 Built with Flask (backend) and React.js (frontend), it features secure user authentication, audio file retrieval through a RESTful API, search functionality, and audio playback.

 ## Table of Contents